-People looking to secure a mortgage for the first time may want to make sure their credit rating is in good condition before doing so.
+People looking to secure a for the first time may want to make sure their credit rating is in good condition before doing so.

 Ms Hearnden observed checking their credit file is a must for those considering taking out a mortgage in the coming months and years.